Last Updated: August 2, 2022

 All That You Need To Know About Merlot

-Some of these conditions include a cool climate, well-drained soils conducive to slow, even growth and ripening.
-All these contribute to having an excellent grape production.
+Some of these conditions include a cool climate, and well-drained soils conducive to slow, even growth and ripening.
+All of these contribute to excellent grape production.

 Wine producers do not encourage growing Merlot grapes in less optimal conditions because it will only yield wines that lack flavor concentration.
 It might still be appealing for those who look for something easy to drink, but then it falls short of Merlot’s true potential.